HandBrake Slow in DVD / Video Encoding / Decoding: Why It Happens and How to Improve?

 "HandBrake Slow" may allude to two things: one is the transcoding speed problem itself; another is a quality-oriented setting option in Encoder Preset bar under Optimise Video, in parallel with Slower, VerySlow, Pacebo, Medium, Fast, Faster, Veryfast, Superfast and Ultrafast.
 This text will primarily focus on HandBrake speedup ideas, but possibly also touch on the latter point.

-It stands to reason that HandBrake is not slow, especially not for the latest version 1.2.0 which has embraced new hardware encoders and decoders, say, AMD VCE, Nvidia NVENC, and Apple VideoToolbox for acceleration.
+It stands to reason that HandBrake is not slow, especially when the latest version 1.2.0 has embraced new hardware encoders/decoders, say, AMD VCE, Nvidia NVENC, and Apple VideoToolbox for acceleration.
 But if you are using the older version of the open-source DVD/video converter, or still suffer from tardiness after update, you've come to the right place.

-Reading and extracting data or video content from a DVD folder or ISO image file arguably takes a shorter time than from disc itself.
+3. Reading and extracting data or video content from a DVD folder or ISO image file arguably takes a shorter time than from disc itself.
 But to tell the truth, because HandBrake does not run for video pass through, it needs to decode and re-encode a DVD or a video every time to complete the whole process.
-It will take way longer time than lossless DVD pass-through (ripping DVD without transcording).
+It will take way longer time than lossless DVD pass-through.

 Although the unsupported source should not be taken as the HandBrake speed problem, there is a way out.
 To cope with new DVD movies or more protected DVDs, you are suggested to try another piece of software like WinX DVD Ripper Platinum or MakeMKV.